NSW Perinatal Data Collection (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 • Index of Education and Occupation (IEO).

 In the IRSD, the constituent characteristics relate to occupation, education, non-English speaking background and the economic resources of the household.
-The proportion of Aboriginal people is no longer a constituent variable of IRSD from 2011 (ABS).
+From 2011, the proportion of Aboriginal people is no longer a constituent variable of IRSD (ABS, 2011).

 The score for each index is an ordinal measure with a mean of 1000 and standard deviation of 100 for Australia, and from 2011, based on the index scores of all Statistical Areas Level 1 (SA1) in Australia.
 Scores for larger geographic areas such as Local Government Areas (LGAs) and Postal Areas (POA) are population-weighted averages of scores in constituent SA1.